vectronic/freecad-legify-macros/README.md

 ## TODO

-- [x] Confirm some dimensions
-- [x] Technic Hole Rendering
-- [x] Determine if the inner edge of open studs and hole studs should be filleted
 - [ ] 0.25mm fillet on internal brick corners
 - [ ] Determine a replacement for internal ribs if side studs exist with holes
 - [ ] Determine a replacement for tube ribs if technic holes exist